There are a couple of time-related configurations you might make when working with Tableau Cloud.

 The timezone setting, in addition to being used for extract-based data sources, also affects internal extracts.
 For example, when Tableau connects to file-based data sources like text files, an extract is automatically created internally.
 Similarly, this happens where Tableau uses an internal extract to integrate data from different sources.

-Timestamps displayed across your Tableau Online site is in Coordinated Universal Time (UTC) of the pod that your site is deployed to.
+Timestamps displayed across your Tableau Cloud site is in Coordinated Universal Time (UTC) of the pod that your site is deployed to.
 To ensure the time on your computer matches the time used by your site, you can synchronize your computer's system clock with UTC using one of the following suggestions:

 If your computer is deployed on Amazon Web Services (AWS), you can synchronize your computer's system clock using Network Time Protocol (NTP) sources as described in the Keeping Time With Amazon Time Sync Service(Link opens in a new window) blog post on the AWS website.